Website of children’s author Paeony Lewis

 + Questions and Answers (if some advance questions have been planned then the session could be an hour)

-Extended Sessions (an addition to the main session)
+Extended Sessions (classroom additions to the main session)

 Colours (30 mins)

 An add-on session on colours in which we discover how adding one extra descriptive word can bring a colour alive.
 All that is needed is imagination and a whiteboard or flipchart.
-This can be added to the main session to make a fun session of one hour.
+Best for Year 2 upwards.

 Story Structure (15 mins)

-Best for older KS1, this add-on session brings to life the structure of a simple story.
+Year 1 onwards enjoy this add-on session which brings to life the structure of a simple story.

 Characterisation (1 hour plus)

 We stretch the imagination to create our own story characters and give them a problem to be solved.
 The characters can be used at a later time to write a story.
 Writing and drawing allows all children to participate and the session incorporates the colour activity (see above).